mathiasgrimm/php_variable_prefix/README.md

 php_variable_prefix
 ===================

-I have been using this variables prefixes in order to better organize my codes.
+I have been using this variables prefixes in order to better organize my codes.<br>
 This helps as well when doing any kind of code analysis through an automatet script/tool

 <pre>